Enhanced Approximation of Labeled Multi-object Density based on Correlation Analysis: Enhanced Approximate Strategy based on Correlation Analysis

 In practice, the real situation of correlation between objects is usually complicate.
 Empirical data suggests that in most scenarios not all objects have correlation with each other, but only a small faction of objects has correlation with the other small faction of objects and which object has correlation with which is usually unknown and time-varying.

-In this section, we present an enhanced approximate strategy for the approximation of LMO density, in which the correlation between different objects is estimated adaptively, and the original LMO density is factorized into densities of several independent subsets according to the correlation estimate.
-Besides, we derive the analytical expression of set marginal density of any subsets of the universal LMO RFS and GLMB RFS family.
+In this section, we present an enhanced approximate strategy for the approximation of LMO density in which the correlation between different objects is estimated adaptively, and the original LMO density is decomposed into densities of several independent subsets according to the correlation estimate.
+Besides, we derive the analytical expression of labeled set marginal density of any subsets of the universal LMO RFS, GLMB RFS family and its subclasses.